THE ISLAMIC REPUBLIC

 The United States Government is poised to designate the Revolutionary Guard as a terrorist group47 due to its military support for Hezbollah and Hamas, efforts to prop up the once beleaguered Syrian administration of Bashar Al Assad, and its activities in supporting Houthi rebels in Yemen.

-Khomeini had envisioned a body that protected the revolution at home, but now the Revolutionary Guard has evolved into one that seeks to export revolution abroad.48 From its origin as an ideologically driven militia, the Revolutionary Guard has taken an ever more assertive role in virtually every aspect of Iranian society.
+Khomeini had envisioned a body that protected the revolution at home, but now the Revolutionary Guard has evolved into one that seeks to export revolution abroad.48 From its origin as an ideologically driven militia, the Revolutionary Guard have taken an ever more assertive role in virtually every aspect of Iranian society.

 In order to finance this – including huge annual payments to surrogates like Hezbollah49 and Hamas50, funding provided to the Houthi51 and other illicit groups52 – the Revolutionary Guard has become a state within a state, one armed with a mobilisation of some 125,000 men,53 the equivalent of Spain’s entire armed forces.